-(a)(b) The Auditor determined compliance with these subparts of the standard after review of policy 14-2-DHS that requires, "Detainee victims of sexual abuse and assault shall have timely, unimpeded access to emergency medical treatment and crisis intervention services, including emergency contraception and sexually transmitted infections prophylaxis, in accordance with professionally accepted standards of care.
-All treatment services, both emergency and ongoing, shall be provided to the victim without financial cost and regardless of whether the victim names the abuser or cooperates with any investigation arising out of the incident."
-Interviews with the CCCC HSA confirmed that a detainee requiring a forensic examination is sent to the University of New Mexico Hospital and all treatment services, to include emergency medical treatment and crisis intervention services, including sexually transmitted infections prophylaxis, are provided without cost and with professionally accepted standards of care.
-CCCC had no detainees sent out for a forensic examination or medical treatment for sexual abuse during the audit period.
-The Auditor's review of five randomly selected investigative files and the associated medical files reviewed confirmed detainees were immediately seen by medical staff at the time the facility became aware of the allegation.
-The interview with the HSA confirmed victims of sexual abuse would be transported to the Albuquerque SANE Collaborative for treatment as outlined in the MOU dated February 2021 with no sunset date.
+(a)(b) The Auditor determined compliance with these subparts of the standard after review of Policy 14-2-DHS and Policy 13-79 (Sexual Assault Response) that collectively require detainee victims of sexual abuse and assault to have timely, unimpeded access to emergency medical treatment and crisis intervention services, including emergency contraception and sexually transmitted infections prophylaxis, in accordance with professionally accepted standards of care.
+All treatment services, both emergency and ongoing, is to be provided to the victim without financial cost and regardless of whether the victim names the abuser or cooperates with any investigation arising out of the incident.
+Policy 13-79 states, "The nature and scope [of care] are determined by QHCP [Qualified Health Care Professional] and/or QMHP [Qualified Mental Health Practitioner] according to their professional judgment."
+During the interview with the HSA, she stated that WCDC does not conduct forensic examinations.
+Any detainee requiring such an examination would be sent to DHL.
+She also confirmed all services for any alleged victim to include emergency medical treatment and crisis intervention services, including sexually transmitted infections prophylaxis, are provided without cost and with professionally accepted standards of care.
+The HSA and the PAO confirmed WCDC had no detainees sent out for a forensic examination for sexual abuse during the audit period.
+The Auditor's review of the three allegations reported during the audit period and the associated medical files confirmed detainees were immediately seen by medical staff at the time the facility became aware of the allegation.